Leyton Orient F.C.: Rivalries

 Among Orient's main rivals are Southend United, with whom they contest the A13 derby.
 The rivalry came about after a period of Southend being Orient's geographically closest league rivals between 1998 and 2005.
 Although they have not often played in the same division, they have met in the League Cup in 2011–12 season, Leyton Orient beating the Shrimpers after extra time on penalties.
-More recently, Southend beat Orient 3–2 on aggregate in the 2012–13 Football League Trophy Southern Area Final.
+More recently, Southend beat Orient 3–2 on aggregate in the 2012–13 Football League Trophy Southern Area final.

-Other local rivals include West Ham United, Millwall, Brentford, Dagenham & Redbridge, Colchester United and Barnet.
-To a lesser extent and from a little further afield, Brighton & Hove Albion and Cambridge United are also considered rivals.
+Other local rivals include West Ham United, Millwall, Brentford, Dagenham & Redbridge, Colchester United, Cambridge United and Barnet.

 Historic rivals include neighbours Leyton and two other disbanded/merged clubs, Leytonstone and Walthamstow Avenue.
 The Dagenham & Redbridge rivalry continues the old rivalries with the latter two.